Toni Alcinas: Career

 In 2016, Alcinas reached the last 32 of both the 6th and 9th Players Championship events, losing 6–3 to Steve Brown in the former and 6–2 to Joe Cullen in the latter.
-He beat Stuart Kellett 6–1 in the opening round of the Gibraltar Darts Trophy, before going out 6–5 to Ian White in the second round.
-Alcinas and new partner Cristo Reyes almost pulled off a shock in the first round of the World Cup as they lost 5–4 to England's Phil Taylor and Adrian Lewis.
+He beat Kellett 6–1 in the opening round of the Gibraltar Darts Trophy, before going out 6–5 to Ian White in the second round.
+Alcinas and Reyes almost pulled off a shock in the first round of the World Cup as they lost 5–4 to England's Phil Taylor and Adrian Lewis.

 In January 2017, Alcinas secured a new two-year PDC Tour Card by whitewashing Jimmy Hendriks 5–0 in the last round of the final day of Q School.
-Alcinas and Cristo Reyes were thrashed 4–0 in the deciding doubles match in the second round of the World Cup to the Singapore team of Paul Lim and Harith Lim.
-At the 2018 PDC World Darts Championship he beat fellow Spanish Cristo Reyes 3–1 to progress to the second round for the first time.
-He then beat German Kevin Münch 4–1 to go into the Last 16, where he lost 4–0 to Darren Webster.
+Alcinas and Reyes were defeated 4–0 in the deciding doubles match in the second round of the World Cup to the Singapore team of Paul Lim and Harith Lim.
+At the 2018 PDC World Darts Championship he beat Reyes 3–1 to progress to the second round for the first time.
+He then beat Kevin Münch 4–1 to go into the Last 16, where he lost 4–0 to Darren Webster.